 Occasionally you may need to calm the gut as betaine HCl may be too warming in the stomach to start.
 Zinc carnosine, or botanicals like marshmallow root can help heal and soothe the lining so that you can tolerate higher intakes of Betaine HCl (as well as ginger-containing supplements).

 18.)
 Let’s Talk about Fiber Baby!

 Fiber comes in two forms.
 Soluble and insoluble.
 Soluble fibers are fermentable and are broken down by bacteria in the gut.
-They act as fuel for the trillions of microbes in the intestines, and the microbes give us useful metabolites in return like short-chain fatty acid, B-vitamins, and vitamin K to name a few.
+They act as fuel for the trillions of microbes in the intestines, and the microbes give us useful metabolites in return like short-chain fatty acids, B-vitamins, and vitamin K to name a few.